Frequently Asked Questions (FAQs)

 41. What services does Nassau provide for adult students?

-The Adult Resource Center (516.572.7103), located in Nassau Hall, has been established to help the College's mature student (25 years old and over) population.
+The Adult Resource Center (516.572.7141), located in Nassau Hall Rm.
+19), has been established to help the College's mature student (25 years old and over) population.
 The Center's services include advisement and a special orientation for adult students who are beginning college.

 42. What services does Nassau provide for military veterans?

 The Center for Veterans Affairs (516.572.9775), located in the Tower, Plaza Level, helps military veterans obtain information about educational benefits and related services.
-The College also sponsors a Veterans' Club (516.572.7148) that provides opportunities for veterans to meet, socialize, and learn more about campus resources.
+The College also sponsors a Veterans' Club (516.572.7148) and a Veterans' Resource Facility (365 Rice Circle) that provide opportunities for veterans to meet, socialize, and learn more about campus resources.
 More information about veterans' services can be found at http://www.ncc.edu/campusservices/veterans/.